Keyboard shortcuts

 Rebooting

-The final step of automatic enrollment is rebooting because it relies on systemd-boot setting the keys up in your firmware.
-You can either do this manually after the first boot of the system that has been configured for auto enrollment or by enabling automatic reboot:
+The final step of automatic enrollment is rebooting because it relies on systemd-boot setting up the keys in your firmware.
+You can either do this manually after the first boot of the system that has been configured for automatic enrollment or by enabling automatic reboot:

 boot.lanzaboote.autoEnrollKeys = {